 HOW TO GET TO INNSBRUCK?

 Innsbruck is a popular skiing destination in winter and an excellent hub for exploring the Alps in summer.
-It is easy to get to and we started our Italian Dolomites itinerary from here.
+It is easy to get to, and we started our itinerary for the Italian Dolomites from here.

 BY PLANE

-There are direct flights from many European cities to Innsbruck including Vienna, London Gatwick, Amsterdam, Manchester and Mallorca.
-Additional flights are added in winter from more destinations including Antwerp, Berlin, Reykjavik and Bristol.
+Direct flights operate from many European cities to Innsbruck, including Vienna, London Gatwick, Amsterdam, Manchester and Mallorca.
+Additional flights are added in winter from more destinations, including Antwerp, Berlin, Reykjavik and Bristol.

 Innsbruck International Airport is just a 15-minute bus ride from the city centre.